choria-legacy/marionette-collective/website/simplerpc/clients.md

 Here we make one _echo_ call - which would do a discovery - we then reset the client, adjust filters and call it again.
 The 2nd call would do a new discovery and have new client lists etc.

+## Supplying your own discovery information

+As of version _1.3.1_ a new core messaging mode has been introduced that enables direct non filtered communicatin to specific nodes.
+This has enabled us to provide an discovery-optional mode but only if the collective is configured to support direct messaging.

+{%highlight ruby %}
+mc = rpcclient("helloworld")

+mc.discover(:hosts => ["host1", "host2", "host3"]

+printrpc mc.echo(:msg => "Welcome to MCollective Simple RPC")
+{% endhighlight %}

+This will immediately, without doing discovery, communicate just with these 3 hosts.
+It will do normal failure reporting as with normal discovery based requests but will just be much faster as the 2 second discovery overhead is avoided.

+The goal with this feature is for cases such as deployment tools where you have a known expectation of which machines to deploy to and you always want to know if that fails.
+In that use case a discovery based approach is not 100% suitable as you won't know about down machines.
+This way you can provide your own source of truth.

 ## Only sending requests to a subset of discovered nodes
 By default all nodes that get discovered will get the request.
 This isn't always desirable maybe you want to deploy only to a random subset of hosts or maybe you have a service exposed over MCollective that you want to treat as a HA service and so only speak with one host that provides the functionality.